MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

         dotnet tool install -g Microsoft.Quantum.IQSharp
         dotnet iqsharp install
     ```

+To start writing Q# code with Jupyter Notebooks, see [Develop with Q# Jupyter Notebooks](xref:microsoft.quantum.install.jupyter).

     > [!NOTE]
     > - If you get an error during the `dotnet iqsharp install` step, open a new terminal window and try again.